1292765944/Machine-Learning-course/README.md

 Machine-Learning-course
 =======================

-coursera Machine Learning course programming assignment
+Machine Learning course programming assignment on coursera.

+see more detail on https://class.coursera.org/ml-006.